Theerabyte/bweb/README.md

 # Project Goals
 The primary goal of this project is to create a clean, intuitive, and informative website that highlights my experience, skills, and accomplishments.

-The lesser goal of this project is to fasten my knowledge in React, Next.js and such Technologies.
+The lesser goal of this project is to fasten my knowledge in React, Next.js and similar Technologies.

 # Project Structure
 This repository contains the source code for the website, including a personal dictionary, a global css, all my React-pages, React-components and of course the Next.js files.